 Registration continues for Canyons Online, Canyons District’s powerful new online learning program.

-Starting in fall 2021, Canyons Online will be the CSD program through which high-quality online classes will be provided to third- through 12th-grade students.
+Starting in fall 2021, Canyons Online will be the program through which high-quality online classes will be provided to kindergarten through 12th-grade CSD students.
 Licensed teachers with advanced training in the best digital teaching and learning practices will lead classes in core subjects.